WildCodeSchool/cdajs-2405-projet-la-meute/README.md

 # Paw Planner

-### -- 🚧 Work in progress 🚧

-Started in September 2024 as a school project, **Paw Planner** is a service designed to facilitate the connection between canine professionals and dog owners.
-Its main feature is a calendar where professionals can propose available slots for specific activities, and dog owners can book these slots.
+Started in September 2024 as a school project, **Paw Planner** is a web application designed to facilitate the connection between canine professionals and dog owners.
+Its main feature is a calendar where trainers can propose available slots for specific activities, and dog owners can book these slots.

 We are a team of four aspiring web developers working on this project: [Florence](https://github.com/FlorenceBuchelet), [Florian](https://github.com/Dolpheus89), [Julien](https://github.com/Carcali) and [Melissa](https://github.com/Melprcllr).